akeneo/pim-helpcenter/content/md/what-is/what-about-reference-entities.md

 ## What's a reference entity?

 A **reference entity** allows you to create and enrich natively in the PIM those **common information** that are **shared and related to products**.
-A reference entity has its **own attributes**, its **own lifecycle** and can be linked to products or to another reference entity.
+A reference entity has its **own attributes**, its **own life cycle** and can be linked to products or to another reference entity.
 It allows enriching common data related to products with a rich content (text, images...), more complex than just a code and labels.

-For example, you can create a reference entity to manage your brands, designers, manufacturers, product collections, artists, cities, countries, colors, sizes, materials, care instructions, technologies, ingredients...
+For example, you can create a reference entity to manage your brands, designers, manufacturers, product collections or ranges, artists, cities, countries, colors, sizes, materials, care instructions, technologies, ingredients...

 Let's take an example with a reference entity called `Brand` and a list of brands (Kartell, Alessi, Fatboy, Fermob...).